Discover more about our engagements within the community

 My Community Legal gives law students the invaluable opportunity to gain first-hand experience in providing free legal services to those unable to afford legal advice.
-Through the partnership between School of Law and Justice and My Community Legal, SLJ students are able to apply for a voluntary placement at My Community Legal with approved applicants working in the centre one day per week.
+Through the partnership between Faculty of Business, Law and Arts and My Community Legal, SLJ students are able to apply for a voluntary placement at My Community Legal with approved applicants working in the centre one day per week.
 During their placements, SLJ students will gain insight into holistic lawyering, a philosophy that sees legal officers motivated by neither government diktat nor commercial opportunity, but rather by the belief in access to justice for all.
 My Community Legal is accredited by the National Association of Community Legal Centres and is an ACNC registered charity.
 For further information contact Associate Professor Jennifer Nielsen.

 Law students working at the My Community Legal Advice Night.

 After more than two decades of partnering with the iconic Byron Writers Festival, in 2019 Southern Cross University confirmed its commitment to the festival by signing a new three-year agreement.
 The Faculty of Business, Law and Arts is proud to be part of this important and creative partnership.

 The School has hosted several key festival panels and events in the past including

 - In Conversation with Alexander McCall Smith (2018): Well-known novelist, Alexander McCall Smith - Emeritus Professor of Medical Law at the University of Edinburgh and the author of more than 80 books, including best-seller, The Number One Ladies Detective Agency - was interviewed by Professor William MacNeil, Dean and Head of the SLJ;